TrailGenic System Integration

 Sleep determines whether that stress becomes adaptation — or damage.

-You don’t get stronger during training.
+You do not get stronger during training.

 Why Sleep Matters for Recovery

-Every major recovery system in the body is regulated during sleep:
+Every major recovery system in the body is regulated during sleep.

 The Four Signals of Sleep Recovery

-TrailGenic defines sleep recovery through four measurable signals:
+TrailGenic defines sleep recovery through four measurable signals.

 1. Sleep Duration